 4. Set Up .gitignore

-file specific to Unity projects to avoid committing unnecessary files.
-Unity provides a useful .gitignore
+Create or modify a .gitignore file specific to Unity projects to avoid committing unnecessary files.
+Unity provides a useful .gitignore template:

-file includes rules to ignore temporary files, build artifacts, and other Unity-specific files that shouldn’t be versioned.
+This .gitignore file includes rules to ignore temporary files, build artifacts, and other Unity-specific files that shouldn’t be versioned.

 5. Add and Commit Files

-Add all files in your Unity project to Git (except those ignored by .gitignore
+Add all files in your Unity project to Git (except those ignored by .gitignore):

 Commit the files to the repository: